 Casa Hogar Belén, a faith-based children's home in the Otay area of Tijuana, is a new partnership with Ministry with México this year.
 Belén aims to merge the two worlds of children and young adults in creating a unison of laughter that brings about an environment where the presence of God's love is tangible.

-Our Christmas events celebrate with all our ministry groups at the end of each semester.
-In December, we throw a Christmas party for the children of the homes we regularly visit.
+Our Christmas event celebrate with all our ministry groups at the end of each semester.
+In December we spend a day visiting each of our children's

 Spring Break Build